-- Graduates of our program will have the scientific and technical background for successful careers in diverse organizations.
+- Graduates of the program will have the scientific and technical background for successful careers in diverse organizations.

-- Graduates of our program will be leaders, and effective communicators, both in the profession and in the community.
+- Graduates of the program will be leaders, and effective communicators, both in the profession and in the community.

-- Graduates of our program will be motivated and equipped to successfully pursue postgraduate study in engineering or in other fields.
+- Graduates of the program will be motivated and equipped to successfully pursue postgraduate study whether in engineering, or in other fields.

-- Graduates of our program will have a professional and ethical approach to their careers with a strong awareness of the social contexts in which they work.
+- Graduates of the program will have a professional and ethical approach to their careers with a strong awareness of the social contexts in which they work.